RamoneRobertson/RamoneRobertson/README.md

 I am a backend Rails developer currently living in Tokyo.
 I moved from the US to Japan as a personal challenge of growth and exploration to push myself outside of my comfort zone but also because I find life in Japan interesting and full of new experiences.
 This is my little corner of the web where I tinker with different projects and explore ideas.
 Feel free to say hi, and connect!

 - 🔭 I’m currently working on REST APIs
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning API design and integration
 - 👯 I’m looking to collaborate on Hackathons!
 - 💬 Ask me about Anime!
 - 📫 How to reach me: LinkedIn!